Odoo Vendor Bill Approval Workflow: Setup, Gaps, Solutions

 Forum threads on the official Odoo community site show users explicitly requesting conditional vendor bill approval routing, asking how to require manager sign-off before a bill can be posted.
 The Odoo App Store itself is perhaps the strongest signal: multiple independent developers have built and maintain vendor bill approval modules, each offering some variation of threshold-based routing, multi-level sign-off chains, or department-based approval rules.
 When third-party developers build the same feature repeatedly, it confirms that the native platform does not meet demand.

 For comparison, other mid-market ERP platforms handle this differently.
 NetSuite includes configurable approval routing for vendor bills with conditional logic based on amount, subsidiary, and custom fields.
 Acumatica provides a built-in approval map system that applies directly to AP bills.
 If you are evaluating how other platforms approach this, our guide on setting up bill approval workflows in Acumatica walks through that process in detail.
-The gap in Odoo is not a minor oversight; it reflects a design philosophy where purchase orders are the primary control point, and vendor bills are treated as a downstream posting step rather than an independent approval event.
+For Odoo, the practical takeaway is simpler: purchase orders are the main native control point, while vendor bills need added configuration if they require their own approval event.

 Third-Party Approval Modules on the Odoo App Store